helidon-io/helidon/docs/se/ai/langchain4j/langchain4j.md

 ## Declarative AI

 LangChain4j AI Services provide a declarative and type-safe way to define AI-powered functionality.
 It allows combining chat models, retrieval-augmented generation (RAG), chat memory, and other building blocks to create sophisticated AI-driven workflows.
-Read more about it in [LangChain4j documentation][langchain4j-documentation].
+Read more about it in [LangChain4j documentation][langchain4j-docu].

 Helidon LangChain4j integration provides two declarative approaches for using AI:

 - AI Services
 - Agents and Agentic Workflows

-Services and Agents are typically Java interfaces annotated with LangChain4j and Helidon annotations, the resulting implementation is created by LangChain4j runtime and wired together by [Helidon as singleton declarative service beans][helidon-as-singleton-declarative-service-beans].
+Services and Agents are typically Java interfaces annotated with LangChain4j and Helidon annotations, the resulting implementation is created by LangChain4j runtime and wired together by [Helidon as singleton declarative service beans][helidon-as-singl].
 You can access those anywhere in Helidon with `Services.get(FooBarAiService.class)` or inject it in another service bean as constructor parameter.
 Thanks to the CDI bridge, you can inject AI Services and Agents even to Helidon MP CDI beans.

 Both AI Services and Agents can be configured with the following Helidon annotations: